 People may apply with FEMA, inquire about their applications, learn about the appeals process or update their status.

 The center will be open from 7 a.m. to 7 p.m. through Wednesday, January 24.
 It will be closed on Sunday.

 ORLANDO, Fla.
 (WCTV) -- Homeowners, renters and business owners in Hamilton County may now apply for federal disaster assistance for uninsured and underinsured damage and losses resulting from Hurricane Irma.

 To be eligible for federal aid under FEMA's Individual Assistance Program, storm damage losses from the hurricane and flooding must have occurred as a result of Hurricane Irma between September 4 and October 18, 2017.

-Hamilton County residents or those who suffered losses in Hamilton County should register with FEMA as soon as possible if those residents are not already registered.
+Hamilton County residents or those who suffered losses in Hamilton County should register with FEMA as soon as possible.

 For those who need to register, they can do so:

 Assistance for eligible survivors can include grants for temporary housing and home repairs, and for other serious disaster-related needs, such as medical and dental expenses or funeral and burial costs.

 Hamilton County residents should contact their insurance company to file an insurance claim.
 FEMA does not duplicate insurance payments.
 However, survivors may still receive help after their insurance claims have been settled.

 For more information on Hurricane Irma and Florida recovery, click here.